Sniper711/2019-DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 2. Download 2019 new image file
 3. Recover with Acronis True Image application, on a high speed USB Disk or HDD/SSD Disk.
 4. Set motherboard BIOS to boot from recovered high speed USB Disk or HDD/SSD Disk.
 5. Boot PC and ready to use.
+So Easy!
    Jupyter notebook will automatically pop up.
    No need to input commands: $ sudo docker start -ai tensorflowkeras & # jupyter notebook --allow-root.
 I already made a no-brainer autorun shell on Ubuntu startup applications for you.

 # Starup Option 2: Cloud use, pre-installed, need to be activated.